 If you’ve never been to Vegas, then you probably assume it’s a breeze to walk from one end of the Strip to the other.
 Well, while you could probably make the trek, we wouldn’t recommend it.
-Unless, of course, you’re willing to invest a whole day and wear through a pair of shoes, then go ahead.
+Unless, of course, you’re willing to invest a whole day and some blistered toes, then go ahead.
 But for everyone else out there, we’ve put together a list of all your transportation options throughout the city and our recommendations for when to use these options.

 Uber & Lyft

 About: After a long debate, Las Vegas finally approved Uber and Lyft as means of transportation throughout the city.
 For those unfamiliar with them, they’re both forms of riding-sharing apps where drivers will pick you up in their personal car and transport you to your destination.

 Cost: Varies depending on where you want to go.
 Uber will display price range.
 Lyft will not.

 Recommendation: Always a great choice, but our recommendation would be to use ride sharing when you’re off the Strip, not while at a hotel property or looking to come to the Strip.
 Many taxis will take an extremely long amount of time to pick someone up from locations that are not at a hotel property or on the Strip.

 What you need to know: Always be aware of when surge pricing is in effect as you could end up paying $100 for a trip that could have cost $30-$50.
 There are certain areas at hotels where Uber and Lyft can pick you up.
 Make sure you know the pick-up location.
 Also, as of now, only Lyft will pick you up at the airport.

 About: The monorail stops at seven points on the Las Vegas Strip: MGM Grand, Bally’s/Paris, Flamingo/Caesars Palace, Harrah’s/The LINQ, the Las Vegas Convention Center, Westgate and SLS Las Vegas.